Dr. James H. Olsen, Jr., PE

 CARTHAGE MINE: Coal camp about 10 miles east of San Antonio, NM from where branch line was connected to main AT&SF main line.
 Parallels portions of US380.

-CARIZOZO TO COALORA BRANCH: Southern Pacific Line branch from Rock Island main line at Carizozo and went east over Indian Divide to serve coal camp at Coalora, NM and Capitan in the early 20th century.
-Some grade still visible from US380 between Carizozo and Capitan, NM.
+CARRIZOZO TO COALORA BRANCH: Southern Pacific Line branch from Rock Island main line at Carrizozo and went east over Indian Divide to serve coal camp at Coalora, NM and Capitan in the early 20th century.
+Some grade still visible from US380 between Carrizozo and Capitan, NM.

 MAGDALENA BRANCH: AT&SF line built in late 1800s to service cattle ranching around lead/zinc mines around Magdalena, NM, connected to the main line at Socorro, NM.
 Portions of old grade and trestle piers visible north side of US60.